 Note: Clustered standard errors in parentheses. *** p<0.01, ** p<0.05, * p<0.1 .
-Child labor income is the labor income of individuals who were under age 12 in 1985, had at least one parent work full time in 1985, and worked full time in 2011.
+Child labor income is the labor income of individuals who were under age 12 in 1985, had at least one parent working full time in 1985, and worked full time in 2011.
 Family income is the household income of the parents.
 Other covariates include parental age, education, full-time status, race, industry, occupation, marital status, and the household’s urban status.

-Disaggregating the analysis by gender of offspring, we obtain the results in Table 4.
-The effects of log family income on log of offspring income are similar for sons and daughters, but the result is greater and more significant for daughters than for sons (the effect for sons is not statistically significant at the 90 percent level but this likely reflects the fact that we have cut the sample size by approximately half from Table 3).
+The results in table 4 are obtained by disaggregating the analysis by gender of the offspring.
+The effects of log family income on log of offspring income are similar for sons and daughters, but the result is greater and more significant for daughters than for sons (the effect for sons is not statistically significant at the 90 percent level but this likely reflects the fact that the sample size has been cut by approximately half from table 3).
 Fathers’ union status has a greater impact on daughters’ income than on sons’, but the sign of the union status is consistently positive across model specifications for sons.

 Table 5: The effect of parents’ unionism on education attainment and health status of offspring